bioFAM/MOFA/README.md

 **(Q) How do I assess convergence?**
 MOFA is trained using variational bayes, a fast inference framework that consists on optimising a statistica called the Evidence Lower Bound (ELBO).
 The model uses the change in ELBO (deltaELBO) to assess convergence.
 A model is defined to be converged when deltaELBO is close to 0.
 For a quick exploratory analysis, we suggest a convergence threshold between 1 to 10.

+**(Q) The model does not converge smoothly, and it oscillates between positive and negative deltaELBO values** First, check that you are using the right likelihood model (see above).
+Second, make sure that you don't have features or samples that are full of missing values.
+If the problem does not disappear, please contact us via mail or the Slack group (preferibly), we will provide (quick!) help.

 **(Q) What input formats are allowed?**
 The data has to be input in two possible formats:
 * Bioconductor: a [MultiAssayExperiment](https://bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html) object